 4. Give up smoking

-Smoking affects your blood circulation and may lessen the flow of blood and oxygen to the vagina and other nearby areas.
+Smoking affects your blood circulation and may lessen the flow of blood and oxygen to the vagina and nearby areas.
 It also reduces the effects of naturally occurring oestrogens in your body.

 If you need help and support to give up smoking, it’s best to make an appointment with your GP.
+Or you can check out the NHS stop smoking services.

 5. Try pelvic floor exercises

-Exercise classes such as yoga and Pilates can also help to strengthen the pelvic floor.
-Gyms offer a wide range of these classes, as well as personal training if you’d like a personalised programme for pelvic floor strengthening.
+Gyms also offer personal training options if you’d like a personalised programme for pelvic floor strengthening.

 Need more support?

 Or, if you’re having difficulty coping with the symptoms emotionally, it’s important not to suffer in silence.
-You could try speaking to a trusted friend, family member, your GP – or a mental health specialist, who can offer tailored support.
+You could try speaking to a trusted friend, family member, your GP, or a mental health specialist, who can offer tailored support.
+For more advice, have a read of our article; Where to turn when you need someone to talk to.